Yu-Gi-Oh's Top 6 Forbidden Magic Cards

 6. Future Fusion

 Starting our list off comes the powerful Future Fusion.
-This card bypasses the usual hand depletion of Fusions by allowing you to use monsters that lay in your deck; the selected Fusion Monster is then summoned in two turns, and the "material" Monsters from your deck are sent to your Graveyard.
+This card bypasses the usual hand depletion of Fusions by allowing you to use monsters residing in your deck; the selected Fusion Monster is then summoned in two turns, and the material monsters travel from your deck to the Graveyard

-Thus, this card lets you summon powerful creatures without reducing your hand.
+Thus, the card lets you summon powerful creatures without reducing your hand.
 It also sends selected cards to your Graveyard, perfect for Graveyard-originating effects.